-I wanted to take a few moments and share a few ideas with you on making presentations to clients.
+I wanted to take a few moments and share a few ideas with you on making presentations to clients and using items as tables and linens could be useful for the decoration of these presentations.
 This is especially important if you are going after a local market with your services, but even if you’re working entirely remote some clients will want to learn more and get a feeling for what it will be like working with you and they may request a proposal or short presentation before signing up to do a project.

 Presentations and proposals are always an opportunity.
 Giving your client a great presentation can result in a lifelong business relationship.
 Let’s dive into some tips and ideas…

 This is perhaps the single most important step in making a good presentation.
 It’s also where many mistakes can be made.

 * How you can solve your client’s problem(s)

 In order to understand how you can offer value you want to research your client thoroughly.
 Research their target audience, their organization, their purpose, mission and vision and research their wants and needs.

 Once you have a thorough understanding about your client, you can begin to prepare a presentation that speaks directly to their needs.
 Remember, your client wants to know what’s in it for them.
 If your presentation addresses the benefits and value you can offer, you’re off to a great start.
 Check out https://www.piciandpici.com/keynote-speaker/ to get some tips on how to prepare customized keynote presentations.

 to get some tips on how to prepare customized keynote presentations.

 It’s easy to get into presentation mode and to forget that you’re talking to real, live people.
 They’re likely not expecting to be entertained, but the more personable you are, the more they’re going to feel connected to you.